-TYM fits into my future plans as I want to use what I know of yoga, meditation, mindfulness (and lifestyle) to help people who need it most; people who are ill, the elderly, kids.. people who could benefit but are reluctant to go to a yoga studio which might look too alternative/hip/daunting.
+TYM perfectly fits into my plans as I want to use what I know of yoga, meditation, mindfulness (and lifestyle) to help people who need it most; people who are ill, the elderly, kids.. people who could benefit but are reluctant to go to a yoga studio which might look too alternative/hip/daunting.

 Practice gratitude every day.

 Write down what you are grateful for at the start or end of every day.
 Make a list of your favourite things in life and remind yourself of them.
 It will shift your mindset -which is hardwired to look for the negative- and can start a snowball effect of feeling more gratitude.
 You will find it is the little things that you are the most grateful for; family, friends, good health, sunshine, log fires, hot baths, sea, travel, music, a good book and especially the awe-inspiring beauty of nature and trees!